uhasker/getting-things-done-in-next-js/src/chapter3/05-a-simple-client.md

 This can be done via the `addEventListener` function which takes two arguments.
 The first argument is the event to listen to (which is `'submit'` in this case).
 The second argument is a function that takes the specific event and handles it.
-Note that `addEventListener` is a typical example of higher-order function since it takes a function as one of its arguments.
+Note that `addEventListener` is a typical example of a higher-order function since it takes a function as one of its arguments.

 Let's just log the `currentTarget` of the event for now.
 This property identifies the element to which the event handler has been attached (in this case it's the task form).